 - Risk management is the responsibility of the Board of Executive Directors, which also determines the processes for approving investments, acquisitions and divestitures.

-- The Board of Executive Directors is supported by the corporate units Finance; Corporate Controlling; Strategic Planning & Controlling; Legal, Taxes, Insurance & Intellectual Property; and the Chief Compliance Ofﬁcer.
-They coordinate the risk management process at a Group level and provide the structure and appropriate methodology.
+- The Board of Executive Directors is supported by the units Finance; Corporate Controlling; Strategic Planning & Controlling; Legal, Taxes, Insurance & Intellectual Property; and the Chief Compliance Ofﬁcer.
+Effective January 1, 2017, the Finance corporate unit and the Legal, Taxes, Insurance and Intellectual Property corporate unit were both renamed functional units.
+Competence centers were relabeled either functional units or research units.
+The Strategic Planning & Controlling unit is now called Corporate Development.
+The new nomenclature had no effect on the existing risk management processes.
+The aforementioned units continue to coordinate the risk management process at a Group level and provide the structure and appropriate methodology.
 Opportunity and risk management is thus integrated into the strategy, planning and budgeting processes.

-- A network of risk managers in the business and corporate units advances the implementation of appropriate risk management practices in daily operations.
+- A network of risk managers in the business, research, functional and corporate units advances the implementation of appropriate risk management practices in daily operations.

-- BASF’s Chief Compliance Officer (CCO) manages the implementation of our Compliance Management System, supported by additional compliance officers worldwide.
+- BASF’s Chief Compliance Ofﬁcer (CCO) manages the implementation of our Compliance Management System, supported by additional compliance ofﬁcers worldwide.
 The CCO regularly reports to the Board of Executive Directors on progress in the program’s implementation as well as on any signiﬁcant results.
-Furthermore, the CCO provides a status report to the Supervisory Board’s Audit Committee in at least one of its meetings each year, including any major developments.
+Furthermore, the CCO provides a status report to the Supervisory Board’s Audit Committee at least once each year, including any major developments.
 In the event of signiﬁcant incidents, the Audit Committee is immediately informed by the Board of Executive Directors.

 - The internal auditing unit (Corporate Audit) is responsible for regularly auditing the risk management system established by the Board of Executive Directors in accordance with Section 91(2) of the German Stock Corporation Act.
 Furthermore, as part of its monitoring of the Board of Executive Directors, the Supervisory Board considers the effectiveness of the risk management system.
 The suitability of the early detection system we set up for risks is evaluated by our external auditor.